erickzhao/comp-250-notes/README.md

 ####Algorithm

-Input: a vertex s in a graph
+*Input*: a vertex s in a graph

-Output: A labelling of the edges as discovery edges and cross edges.
+*Output*: A labelling of the edges as discovery edges and cross edges.

 	initialize container L_0 to contain vertex s